 - Entrance Requirements:

-- Prospective students from all non-EEA countries, starting their studies in the academic year 2019/2020 of the MSc programmes.
+- Prospective students from all non-EEA countries, starting their studies in the academic year 2023-2024 of the MSc programs.

-- In principle, a fair distribution of scholarships over the various MSc programmes will take place.
-This principle may be deviated from and priority may be given to applicants for certain MSc programmes.
+- In principle, a fair distribution of scholarships over the various MSc programs will take place.
+This principle may be deviated from, and priority may be given to applicants for certain MSc programmes.

 - The school may strive for a certain distribution over the continents.

-- Excellence for applicants with a Bachelor of Science from Dutch universities is proven if the average grade over the entire programme at the time of application is at least 8.0/10.
-Additionally, a GMAT score of at least 700 is required – also for applicants from schools and/or programmes exempt for GMAT for admission;
+- Excellence for applicants with a Bachelor of Science from Dutch universities is proven if the average grade over the entire program at the time of application is at least 8.0/10.
+Additionally, a GMAT score of at least 700 is required – also for applicants from schools and/or programs exempt for GMAT for admission;

-- Excellence for applicants with a Bachelor of Science from non-Dutch universities is proven if the average grade over the entire programme at the time of application is at least the equivalent of the Dutch grade of 8.0 on the Dutch grading scale 1 – 10. the program Committee will decide on the local grade equivalents for the Dutch grade of 8.0 using the grade information included in (a.o.) the Nuffic country modules.
+- Excellence for applicants with a Bachelor of Science from non-Dutch universities is proven if the average grade over the entire program at the time of application is at least the equivalent of the Dutch grade of 8.0 on the Dutch grading scale 1 – 10.
+The Scholarship Committee will decide on the local grade equivalents for the Dutch grade of 8.0 using the grade information included in (a.o.) the Nuffic country modules.
 Additionally, a GMAT score of at least 700 is required;

-- Only students who are not recipients of any other programmes exceeding the amount of € 5,000 in total in that same academic year can apply for the opportunity ;
+- Only students who are not recipients of any other scholarships exceeding the amount of € 5,000 in total in that same academic year can apply for the scholarship;

-- By accepting this application you agree to start your visa procedure before 1 June 2019.
-RSM holds the right to cancel your scholarship if you have not started your visa procedure and holds the right to offer the program to a student on the program waiting list.
+- By accepting this scholarship, you agree to start your visa procedure before 1 June 2022.
+RSM holds the right to cancel your scholarship if you have not started your visa procedure and holds the right to offer the scholarship to a student on the scholarship waiting list.

-First step is to register for the Master programme in Studielink.
-Once you have registered yourself, you will receive a link to our Online Application Form (OLAF).
+- How to Apply: The first step is registering for the Master’s program in Studielink.
+Once you have registered, you will receive a link to an Online Application Form (OLAF).

-It is not possible to choose for a specific award in OLAF.
-RSM will choose recipients for specific opportunities.
-RSM will take your application into consideration as long as you meet the minimum requirements and meet the deadline(s).
+- It is not possible to choose a specific scholarship in OLAF.
+RSM will choose recipients for specific scholarships.
+RSM will take your scholarship application into consideration as long as you meet the minimum requirements and meet the deadline(s).

-In OLAF you are required to upload a application letter.
+In OLAF, you are required to upload a scholarship application letter.
 The application letter (max 1 A4 size page) should include the following information:

-- an explanation why you would need a scholarship, comprising a description of the students financial situation;
+- An explanation of why you would need a scholarship, comprising a description of the student’s financial situation;

-- if applicable: scanned copies of other programmes granted (later on you will be asked to provide a certified copy);
+- if applicable: scanned copies of other scholarships granted (later on, you will be asked to provide a certified copy);

-Please note that we can only take the application into consideration when it is complete and meets all of the requirements.
-This includes a minimum GMAT test score of 700, sufficient English test results and a application letter.
+- Admission Requirements: Applicants can only take the scholarship application into consideration when it is complete and meets all of the requirements.
+This includes a minimum GMAT test score of 700, sufficient English test results, and a scholarship application letter.